Microsoft 365 Government

 • Just add on the extras you want!

-Agile IT was one of the first partners selected by Microsoft to provide licensing and services for Azure Government and Microsoft GCC and GCC High.
+Agile IT was one of the first partners selected by Microsoft to provide licensing and services for Azure Government, Microsoft GCC and GCC High, focusing on advanced security measures and customized solutions for managing sensitive data.
 We have been providing IT and managed services since 2006, with over two million accounts migrated to the cloud.
-We are capable of providing licensing and support to State, Local, Federal, and tribal governments and their contractors.
+We are authorized to provide licensing and support to State, Local, Federal, and tribal governments and their contractors.
 Request a quote today.

 Published on: .